 This is used to produce anonymised statistics about the demographic make-up of the General Synod.
-However, once your data has been analysed and reports have already been written, we will be unable to remove your data if they have been anonymised, or reports containing your data have already been published.
+However, once a member's data has been analysed and reports have already been written, we will be unable to remove that data if they have been anonymised, or reports containing that data have already been published.

-The categories of personal data we collect
+2. The categories of personal data we collect

-When you are elected, the presiding officer for your electorate will provide us with your first name, last name, email address, Diocese, or constituency, and whether you are clergy or laity.
-We input that data into a database, and then email you a link which enables you to input the further categories of data.
-You can retain this link and alter the further categories of data at any time.
+When a person is elected to the General Synod, the presiding officer for that person's electorate will provide us with their first name, last name, email address, Diocese, or constituency, and whether they are clergy or laity.
+We input that data into a database, and then email the member a link which enables them to input the further categories of data (except C, which is gathered at the time a person applies for a vacancy).
+The member can retain this link and alter the further categories of data at any time.
 The further categories which we collect are:

 - 1. Title

 - 2. Name/s

 - 3. 'Known as' name

 - 4. Contact details and postal address

 - 5. Photograph

 - 6. Previous membership of the General Synod and of Boards and Committees appointed or elected from General Synod

 - 7. Expressions of interest for those who wish to be considered for membership of the Committees and Boards of General Synod, and relevant experience

 - 8. Church tradition

 - 9. Demographic data year of birth, race and ethnicity, gender, disability.

-- 10. Health data to make reasonable adjustments to support your membership of General Synod.
+- 10. Health data to make reasonable adjustments to support your membership of

-2. The lawful basis for using your information
+The lawful basis for using your information